 “…the fire will devour them.”

-Point: These is a dramatic way of describing complete and total eradication.
+Point: These are a dramatic way of describing complete and total eradication.

 Q: What is listed in v.10?